Communities

 General comments

-Mithrandir24601‭ wrote almost 4 years ago · edited almost 4 years ago
+Mithrandir24601‭ wrote over 4 years ago · edited over 4 years ago

 Apparently, in the US, white sugar is (often?) filtered using bone char, while unrefined brown sugar isn't.
 To e.g. non-vegetarians, this likely doesn't matter all that much, but it'll matter to some people